Working as a remote worker for an employer

 Advantages of remote working as an employee

-- Flexibility – because you don’t have to commute you may be happy to consider working longer/shorter hours, or even cover evening/weekend shifts.
+- Flexibility – because you don’t have to commute you may be happy to consider working longer/shorter hours.
+Or even cover evening/weekend shifts.

-- Staff can be based anywhere in the world – this is a highly recognised benefit for employers as it allows access to new talent pools of remote workers that would otherwise be inaccessible.
+- Staff can be based anywhere in the world – this is a highly recognized benefit for employers as it allows access to new talent pools of remote workers that would otherwise be inaccessible.

 - Technology connects – Whatever platform you use (Zoom, Skype, Google Teams, etc.) there is a multitude of ways to remain connected to the outside world.
 TeamViewer, Remote PC, etc. also offer remote access to your equipment if you need critical input from an IT department.